 Many celebrities have suffered from stage fright and anyone who doesn’t get a little nervous is probably a few French fries short of a Happy Meal.
 But that’s no help when stage fright strikes.
 What practical steps can you take?

-If you live in the Solihull, Coventry or Birmingham areas, we hope that you will come along to Sans Souci Speakers Club and gradually learn to relax in a friendly and supportive environment.
-If you can’t make it to Sans Souci, please try the suggestions below… good luck.
+If you live in the Solihull, Coventry or Birmingham areas, we hope that you will come along to Sans Souci Speakers Club (Solihull) and gradually learn to overcome your fear of public speaking and to relax in a friendly and supportive environment.
+If you can’t make it to a Sans Souci meeting in Solihull, please try the suggestions below… good luck.

 The experts give three strategies to reduce your fear of public speaking.

 Rehearsal and preparation will reduce your fear of public speaking by 75 percent.

 “ What generates confidence is preparing well, practising with astute colleagues or coaches and getting their feedback, making sure all the little details are taken care of, and speaking often ”

 Fear of public speaking, performance anxiety, stage fright, call it what you will, rehearsal and preparation will reduce your fear by a whopping 75 percent.

 The great speakers and entertainers we see on television make it look effortless.
 What you don’t see are the teams of speechwriters and the hours and hours of practice behind each perfect performance.

 Ad-libs, off the cuff one liners and even complete impromptu speeches….. all practised, rehearsed and perfected long before they are used.